Portsmouth Corporation Tramways

 A conductor and a motorman pose for the photographer (Dr H Nicol) with two tramcars, one of which (No 48) is on a Route 11 service to the dockyard — photo undated, but probably taken in the early 1930s.
 With thanks to the National Tramway Museum.

-A conductor stands somewhat proprietorially with Tramcar No 57 at the Hard — photo undated, but very probably taken in the early 1930s.
+A conductor stands somewhat proprietorially with Tramcar No 57 at The Hard — photo undated, but very probably taken in the early 1930s.
 Photographer, A D Packer.
 With thanks to the National Tramway Museum.

 An enlargement of the above photograph showing the conductor; it is the only image I'm aware of which appears to show a tramway employee wearing a single-breasted jacket.